Updated: 13 July 2020 (please note: this page will be regularly updated to reflect changing circumstances)

 In line with the travel restrictions announced by the Commonwealth and State Governments, a number of protocols relating to travel for Fortescue team members remain in place:

 WA border restrictions

-Effective 24 March 2020, Western Australia has implemented strict border controls requiring all arrivals from other States in Australia to self-isolate for 14 days.
+Effective 24 March 2020, Western Australia has implemented strict border controls requiring all arrivals from other States in Australia to undertake a quarantine period for 14 days.

-We have worked with our non-resident workforce to ensure Fortescue can continue to operate safely, maintain jobs, sustain our business and protect communities.
+We will continue to work closely with our interstate workforce to ensure Fortescue can continue to operate safely, maintain jobs, sustain our business and protect communities.
 This includes offering employees and contractors the opportunity to temporarily relocate to WA.

 We are committed to providing our team, contractors, suppliers and key stakeholders with the latest information as the COVID-19 outbreak continues.

 In addition to regular Incident Management Team meetings, we have: